 Hobbiton.
 Any Lord of the Rings or The Hobbit fan should definitely include a visit to Hobbiton on the itinerary.
 This recreation of the Shire, used in the movies, lets fans step inside the Hobbit holes and take a guided tour of the area.

 Because the New Zealand weather can be so temperamental, it is important to be prepared.
 We recommend packing layers and avoiding jeans, as they are very uncomfortable when wet.
-A good pair of hiking shoes and pants, paired with a base layer, a fleece layer and waterproof outerwear will keep you warm and dry.
-There’s a good possibility that you’ll see some rain no matter the time of year, which is what keeps New Zealand so beautifully green!
+A good pair of hiking shoes and pants, paired with a base layer, a fleece layer and waterproof outerwear will keep you warm and dry during your trip to New Zealand.
+There’s a good possibility that you’ll see some rain no matter the time of year, which is what keeps New Zealand so beautifully green.

 Are you ready to plan a trip to New Zealand?
 Your family’s next adventure awaits!
 Contact your travel advisor to get started.